WD23-E08/UIB-publishing-flow/README.md

 # Publishing Workflow

 Let's make our work public to share it with the world.
+Use this power wisely and **within legal laws & regulations** (no hate, no bullying, misinformation etc.).

 Note: This was last updated in **July 2021**.
 At this time...

 * ...the settings for github pages are located at: tab **settings** / sub menu **pages**.
 * ...
 Github's default branch name currently is `main`.
 This changed during time.
-If you want to publish older repositories, or use older versions of the command line tool you may need to rename the old `master`-branch with `git branch -m main` to before following this exercise.
+If you want to publish older repositories, or use older versions of the command line tool you may need to rename the old `master`-branch with `git branch -m main` before following this guide.

 ## Idea